Fernando Martínez (boxer): Martínez vs Bornea

 On 16 December 2022, the IBF formally ordered Martínez to make a mandatory title defense against Jade Bornea.
 As the pair failed to reach terms, a purse bid was called for 17 January 2023, which was postponed to allow for further negotiations, but eventually rescheduled for 14 February and won by TGB Promotions with a bid of $25,000.
 The championship bout took place on 24 June 2023, at the Minneapolis Armory in Minneapolis, Minnesota.
 Martínez won the fight by an eleventh-round technical knockout.

 Martínez vs Ioka

 It was revealed by various outlets on 4 April 2024, that Martínez would face the WBA flyweight champion Kazuto Ioka in a title unification bout.
-Event organizers, "Lifetime Boxing Fights", officially announced the bout during a press conference held in Tokyo, Japan on 22 April.
-The bout would take place at the Ryōgoku Kokugikan in Tokyo on 7 July 2024 and would be broadcast worldwide by Abema TV.
-Martínez beat the WBA flyweight champion Kazuto Ioka, with scores of 116—112, 117—111, and 120—108.
+The bout took place at the Ryōgoku Kokugikan in Tokyo on 7 July 2024 with Martinez winning by unanimous decision.

+Ioka vs Martinez 2

+Having vacated the IBF title, a rematch between Martinez and Ioka was held at City General Gymnasium in Ōta, Tokyo, Japan, on 11 May 2025.
+Once again Martina won via unanimous decision.

+Martínez vs Rodriguez

+Martinez lost his WBA title when he was knocked out in the 10th round by WBC and WBO super-flyweight champion Jesse Rodriguez at Kingdom Arena in Riyadh, Saudi Arabia, on 22 November 2025.